Navi Logo 2.png

 Jill Blewett Memorial Lecture

 Lawyer Rob Aurbach gave this year’s Jill Blewett Memorial Lecture (JBML).
-You will soon be able to watch it here.
+You can watch it here.

 2023 Conference Program